 The Scientific Symposium is part of the in-person event held at Staglin Family Vineyard that will also be streamed online for free to anyone around the world.

-The 2021 Rising Star Award winners will present their innovative research projects during the Scientific Symposium and participate in a Q&A session after their presentation.
+The 2022 Rising Star Award winners will be announced at the Scientific Symposium.
+They will present their awarded research projects and participate in a Q&A session with those in attendance.

 COMPASS Pathways is sponsoring each of the three 2022 Rising Star Awards.

 Ekaterina Malievskaia, PhD, Chief Innovation Officer and Co-Founder of COMPASS Pathways will provide introductory comments.

 Christopher M. Palmer, MD

 Director of the Department of Postgraduate and Continuing Education at McLean Hospital and Assistant Professor of Psychiatry at Harvard Medical School

 Christopher M. Palmer, MD is a Harvard psychiatrist and researcher working at the interface of metabolism and mental health.
 He is the Director of the Department of Postgraduate and Continuing Education at McLean Hospital and an Assistant Professor of Psychiatry at Harvard Medical School.
 For over two decades, he has held leadership roles in psychiatric education at Harvard, McLean Hospital, and nationally.
 He has also continued to practice psychiatry, working with people who have treatment-resistant mental illness using a variety of standard treatments.